consoledotdev/home/content/confirm-jobs.md

 customStyle: true
 ---

-You are now subscribed to the Console Jobs newsletter.
+You have signed up to Jobs Console.
 {.description}

-We'll periodically send you a free email digest of jobs that actually suit you. **No more than 1 per week.**
+You&apos;ll get your first email when we have a matching job, which might be some time. **And never more than 1 per week.**

+In the meantime, [check out the profiles](/profiles/) of the companies we might match you with.

 ###### Your subscription preferences
 {{< div-custom class="simple-table" >}}